Social Media For Musicians Bootcamp

 - Hashtags - The secret to a post being found and viewed is in the hashtags that you use.
 How to use them, where to find them, and their limitations are covered.

 Without an overall online strategy, you'll find that social media takes up way too much time for limited results.
 How to streamline your online presence to get the biggest bang for your time.

 - Creating Your Strategy - You can't be on all platforms at the same time and get results.
-How to decide which are right for you, then make them all synergistically work together.
+How to decide which ones are right for you, then make your choices synergistically work together.

 - Time Saving Shortcuts - Techniques that I personally use to keep my online time to a minimum without sacrificing effectiveness.

 I will evaluate your progress to this point, and determine a further plan of action along with a roadmap on how you can reach your online personal and musical goals fast.

 Remember that there's a 30 day free-look policy for the Social Media For Musicians Bootcamp.
 If you find that you can't make the time or it's not right for you, just let us know within 30 days and we'll happily refund you money, no questions asked.
 And don't worry, we'll still be friends.